Simulation at UF

 In collaboration with CSSALT, Uf Health Risk Management has created a video educating patients about pressure sore prevention.

 Malcom Randall VA Medical Center Gainesville

 Contact: Dr. Felipe Urdaneta

-At The Malcom Randall VA Medical Center simulation is used frequently for hospital wide teaching.
+At The Malcom Randall VA Medical Center simulation is used frequently for hospital-wide teaching.
 A mannequin patient simulator is currently used for airway management training.
-Two different programs are run by Felipe Urdaneta and Chris Goldstein: one for anesthesia residents and the other for non-anesthesia personnel.
+Two different programs are run by Felipe Urdaneta and Chris Goldstein: one for anesthesiology residents and the other for non-anesthesia personnel.

-For non anesthesia practitioners (ED personnel, ICU, pulmonary fellows for MICU, intensivists, and respiratory therapists from the Lake City VA medical center), there is a monthly half day course on airway management since 2009 that is a requirement to get credentialed for airway management.
-For anesthesia residents and specifically for junior residents, since February 2010, 1 or 2 sessions per week are dedicated on airway management and rescue airway management.
-In AY 2010-2011, junior residents who have not been at the VA before will only be allowed to take call once they have taken the course and passed the simulation test.
+For non-anesthesia practitioners (ED personnel, ICU, pulmonary fellows for MICU, intensivists, and respiratory therapists from the Lake City VA medical center), there is a monthly half-day course on airway management that is a requirement to get credentialed for airway management.
+For anesthesiology residents, one or two sessions per week are dedicated to airway management and rescue airway management.
 Our simulator can be programmed to do a variety of airway issues like CICV (cannot intubate, cannot ventilate), tongue edema, laryngospasm, etc.